calebstein1/ccc/README.md

 All documented 6502 instructions are implemented.
 All addressing modes are supported with the exception of the indirect modes, which will be added soon.

-There is a display which can currently only display a solid color background which can be changed by writing bytes to addresses 0x2001, 0x2002, and 0x2003 (r, g, and b respectively).
+There is a display which can currently only display a solid color background that can be changed by writing bytes to addresses 0x2001, 0x2002, and 0x2003 (r, g, and b respectively).

-Six input buttons are supported, that status of which can be accessed via a bitfield at address 0x4001 (the bottom six bits correspond to primary, secondary, left, right, up, and down respectively from low to high; a bit is set while the button is pressed and unset when the button is not).
+Six input buttons are supported, the status of which can be accessed via a bitfield at address 0x4001 (the bottom six bits correspond to primary, secondary, left, right, up, and down respectively from low to high; a bit is set while the button is pressed and unset when the button is not).

 There is a basic shell which can be used as part of debugging (invoked by default with the `brk` instruction) supporting `peek` and `poke` to view and manipulate the memory of a running program.
 The default `brk` handler can be overridden by writing a new address (little endian) to bytes 0xfffe and 0xffff.